-While that may get some excited, Sony President and CEO Shawn Layden told German site Golem.de in June 2017 that it would “probably be some time” before the reveal of the PS5.
+Sony President and CEO Shawn Layden told German site Golem.de in June 2017 that it would “probably be some time” before the PS5 is revealed.

 This is backed up by a March 2018 Kotaku report.
 The site claims to have spoken to 'dozens' of sources in the gaming industry about the status of the PS5, including developers at Sony's own first-party studios, and claims that they "have not yet been briefed on the existence of a PlayStation 5".